agilie/electrum-proxy-middleware/README.md

 ------------ | ------------- | -------------
-height |  non-negative integer | the main chain block height tx_pos | integer | a zero-based index of the transaction in the given block merkle | boolean | whether a merkle proof should also be returned, a boolean
+height |  non-negative integer | the main chain block height tx_pos | integer | a zero-based index of the transaction in the given block merkle | boolean | whether a merkle proof should also be returned

 <br/>
 For more details, refer to the